Cramessar/local-gpt/README.md

 📄 License
 MIT — free to modify, share, and build on.

-Made with ☕ + 🤖 by Christopher Ramessar
+Fueled by GFuel, peppermint candies, and questionable sleep cycles — Crafted by Christopher Ramessar

 Because boredom needed a hobby.